AnushaChatto/OrangeFlowerBot/README.md

 Random greetings

-Tells jokes and about being lonely
+Tells jokes and talks about us being lonely

 BEST FEATURE:
     SENDS DOGGO IMAGES

 # logs
-#update as of april 7 2023 -
+#update as of April 7 2023 -
-rework started to add features making commands non case sensitive
+rework started to add features making commands noncase sensitive

 Will be updated to integrate further project previews